-Supervision is a requirement for counsellors and psychotherapist as well as coaches and many others in the helping professions (Safeguarding officer, nurses, pastoral care in schools and a range of other care-givers).
+Supervision is a requirement for counsellors and psychotherapist as well as coaches and many others in the helping professions (Safeguarding officers, nurses, pastoral care in schools and a range of other care-givers).

 In therapy work we consider change to be best supported by relationships in which difficulties can be explored and challenged so that good practice can be advanced.

-Supervision offers/gives to practitioner a fresh perspective or insight as well as supporting competence practice.
+Supervision offers to practitioners a fresh perspective or insight as well as support in their practice.